bijancamp/bijancamp.com/content/blog/windows-podman-dev-containers/index.md

 ---

-My friend and team lead at [QSC](https://www.qsc.com/) told me that he was considering switching from Docker to Podman on his Windows host.
+My friend and tech lead at [QSC](https://www.qsc.com/) told me that he was considering switching from Docker to Podman on his Windows host.
 I had never used Podman before, but I was interested in trying it out with dev containers in Visual Studio Code and seeing if it was maybe something we could use going